JodaOrg/joda-beans/src/site/markdown/index.md

 </dependency>
 ```

-The main jar file is based on Java 8 but contains a `module-info.class` file for Java 9 and later.
-As of v2.10.0, it is structured as a multi-release jar file.
-The previous "classic" jar file is no longer published.
 For Java SE 6 compatibility, use [release 1.14](https://github.com/JodaOrg/joda-beans/releases/tag/v1.14).
+There are only [minor incompatibilities](migration.html) with the 1.x codebase.
+Note that the v2.x branch is based on Java 8 but contains a `module-info.class` file for Java 9
+(using the multi-release jar format).

 See the [related projects](related.html) page for Maven, Gradle and IntelliJ integration.